AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

   - R²: 0.0013435067205547213 → Very poor performance in terms of accurate predictions.

 Based on the high MAE and low R², the model does not seem very effective.
-The extremely low R² suggests that our model is predicting nearly none of the variance in `minutes` column One possible reason for this poor performance is that recipe preparation time might depend on more factors than just the number of steps and ingredients.
+The extremely low R² suggests that our model is predicting nearly none of the variance in the `minutes` column.
+One possible reason for this poor performance is that recipe preparation time might depend on more factors than just the number of steps and ingredients.

 ---